Use Our Science-Backed Research and Get Business Credit Cards that Don’t Impact Your Personal Credit

 Not every vendor can help in the same way true starter credit can.
 These are merchants that will grant an approval with marginal effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, then progress to the retail credit tier.
-These are service providers like Office Depot and Staples.
-These companies are likelier to have goods you need.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, then progress to retail credit.

 Use the small business’s EIN on these credit applications.

 Have you been responsibly handling the credit you’ve gotten up to this point?
-Then move onto the cash credit tier.
-These are companies like Visa and MasterCard.
-Keep your SSN off these applications; use your EIN instead.
+Then move onto more universal bank credit cards.

 Know what is happening with your credit.
 Make sure it is being reported and deal with any inaccuracies ASAP.
-Get in the practice of checking credit reports and digging into the particulars, and not just the scores.
+Get in the practice of checking credit reports.
+Dig into the particulars, not just the scores.

-We can help you monitor business credit at Experian and D&B for 90% less than it would cost you at the CRAs.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian, Equifax, and D&B for 90% less than it would cost you at the CRAs.
 Update the details if there are errors or the relevant information is incomplete.

 So, what’s all this monitoring for?
 It’s to dispute any mistakes in your records.
 Mistakes in your credit report(s) can be corrected.
 But the CRAs normally want you to dispute in a particular way.